NEON & CONCRETE — Story #07

 “See?” he sits back into the passenger seat as the seatbelt comes over his chest.

-I peel the car off the ground and into the air, dodging between the mega-skyscrapers and pushing through the drone plague in the lower levels.
+I peel the car off the ground and into the air, dodging between the mega-scrapers and pushing through the drone plague in the lower levels.
 “What the fuck was that?”
-I ask.
+I say.

-He doesn’t say anything, sat there, staring forward, his hands on his lap.
+He doesn’t say anything, sat there, staring forward hands on his lap.

-It’s ringing out with no answer when the kid replies, “He’s dead.”
+It’s ringing out with no answer when the kid says, “He’s dead.”